Learning Objects for Methods

 The program computes the maximum of two integer values.

-• The method is called with the values of the actual parameters x and y.
+xandyare allocated and initialized. - The method is called with the values of the actual parameters

 Note: In a call to a static method, the name of the class in which it is defined can be given as in the second call.
 Since the method is defined in the same class as the call, the class name need not be given, as shown in the first call.